Campus Organizing Fellow

 NC Conservation Network is an equal opportunity employer, and we are committed to a diverse and inclusive workplace where we learn and work together.
 Women and people of color are strongly encouraged to apply.

-Hiring contact: Maggie Burns, Civic Engagement Organizer, maggie@ncconservationnetwork.org
+Hiring contact: Maggie Burns, Civic Engagement Consultant, maggie@ncconservationnetwork.org

 About NCCN